Non-Traditional Trademarks: Hologram Marks

 There are currently less than 30 active hologram trademark registrations in the US.
 The earliest, still active hologram mark is the Ultra PRO Card Protector Sleeve hologram mark [1], first used in 1991 and first registered in 1998 in connection with plastic pages for containing collectible cards, photographs and the like.

-Other long-lasting, still active hologram marks include the Upper Deck Authenticated Memorabilia hologram mark [2], first used in 1993 and first registered in 2002 in connection with autographed sports memorabilia; the Upper Deck Trading Card Logo hologram mark [3], first used in 1997 and first registered in 2003 in connection with trading cards; and the American Express Card hologram mark [4], first used in 2001 and first registered in 2006 for charge card and credit card services.
+Other long-lasting, still active hologram marks include the Upper Deck hologram marks [2], first used in 1993 and first registered in 2002 in connection with autographed sports memorabilia; the Fair & White Paris hologram mark [3], first used in 2003 and first registered in 2005 for cosmetics; and the American Express Card hologram mark [4], first used in 2001 and first registered in 2006 for charge card and credit card services.

 Want to learn more about trademarks?
 Check out our posts on 5 More Key Facts About Trademarks, Introduction, and the US TM Registration Process.